Mantaj-Singh/A03/README.md

 Step 3: Create a Github account at https://github.com/join.

-Part 2: Glossary to include these terms in a bulleted list.
+PART 2: Glossary to include these terms in a bulleted list.

 •	Branch- Contained within a repository, it allows you to make changes without disturbing the main version.